mdn/kuma/docs/installation.rst

 `virtualenv <http://pypi.python.org/pypi/virtualenv>`_ is a tool to create isolated Python environments.
-We're going to be installing a bunch of packages, but we don't want your system littered with all these things you only need for zamboni.
-Some other piece of software might want an older version than zamboni wants, which can create quite a mess.  ::
+We're going to be installing a bunch of packages, but we don't want your system littered with all these things you only need for kitsune.
+Some other piece of software might want an older version than kitsune wants, which can create quite a mess.  ::

     easy_install virtualenv